-Puffins and Penguins on Dingle Peninsula, Co.
-Kerry, Ireland and a Pink island on the Blaskets
+Puffins & Penguins on Dingle Peninsula & a pink island on the Blaskets

 Puffins and Penguins on Dingle Peninsula Co.
 Kerry, Ireland